 The Bildners’ strong commitment to promoting understanding between different cultures and ethnic groups and to reducing prejudice has been one of the guiding principles of the Center’s diverse academic programs and cultural initiatives.
 The founding of the Bildner Center soon led to the establishment of the Department of Jewish Studies and has been a major contributor to the renaissance of Jewish life on campus.

-She is survived by her husband, Allen, her two sons, Rob and Jim, and daughters-in-law, Elisa and Nancy, as well as grandchildren, Elana, Lizzie, Ari, Eli and Rafi.
+She is survived by her two sons, Rob and Jim, and daughters-in-law, Elisa and Nancy, as well as grandchildren, Elana, Lizzie, Ari, Eli and Rafi.
 Joan will be greatly missed by her family, friends, and the community.
 The Allen and Joan Bildner Center for the Study of Jewish Life is honored to carry on her legacy.